About p44script

 format(formatstring, value [, value...])

-formats value_s as string according to printf-like _formatstring (but note that formatstring only supports a subset of printf.
+formats value(s) as string according to printf-like formatstring (but note that formatstring only supports a subset of printf.
 In particular, no 'h', 'l' or 'll' length specifiers are allowed (nor needed).
 Recognized formatting chars are d,u,x,X for integer formatting, e,E,g,G,f for floating point, and s for strings.

 formattime()